-River - as used in this ordinance refers to the definition of rivers, streams, creeks, drains, channels, etc. found within the Michigan Inland Lakes and Streams Act, Part 301 of P.A.
+River - The definition of rivers, streams, creeks, drains, channels, etc. found within the Michigan Inland Lakes and Streams Act, Part 301 of P.A.
 451 of 1994, as amended.

-Riverfront Setback Line - the minimum required principal structure setback from the ordinary high water mark.
+Riverfront Setback Line - the minimum required principal structure setback from the ordinary high-water mark.